jggabayno/blog-website-react-redux-thunk/README.md

-# Blog Website App with RBAC (React, Redux-Thunk)
+# Blog Website App (React, Redux-Thunk)

 ## Overview

 This app is a **React-based blog website** that integrates **Redux and Redux Thunk** for state management and asynchronous actions.
-It includes **Role-Based Access Control (RBAC)** to ensure secure access to different features.
 The system supports functionalities such as:

-- **Access Control**: Restrict actions based on user roles (Admin, Editor, User).
 - **Blog Management**: Create, edit, delete, and publish blog posts.
 - **Authentication & Security**: Secure login, registration, and user authentication.
 - **User Management**: Admins can manage users and roles.